Infrastructure

 The project is co-funded by the Japan Int.
 Cooperation Agency.

-The much-awaited construction of Mombasa Gate Bridge – connecting Mombasa Island with South Coast – is expected to begin this year as the Kenyan government seeks to replace a ferry service that began operations in 1937 and the recently-opened Liwatoni Floating Bridge.
+The long-awaited construction of the Mombasa Gate Bridge – connecting Mombasa Island with the South Coast – is expected to begin this year, aiming to replace both a ferry service that began operations in 1937 and the recently-opened Liwatoni Floating Bridge.

 This comes 28 months after Kenya signed a deal with the Japan International Cooperation Agency (JICA) for the provision of a development loan of up to Sh47 billion for the project.